Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 * `"allocate_key"`: this function obtains an internal identifier for the key.
 This may be, for example, a unique label or a slot number.
 * `"destroy_key"`: this function invalidates the internal identifier and destroys the associated key material.

-These functions have the following prototypes:
+These functions have the following prototypes for a driver with the prefix `"acme"`:
 ```
 psa_status_t acme_allocate_key(const psa_key_attributes_t *attributes,
                                uint8_t *key_buffer,